harrycresswell/harry/content/writing/page-site-params.md

 Some homepage content
 ```

-Nested Params are accessed by concatenating the field names together:
+Nested parameters are accessed by concatenating the field names together:

 ```html
 <footer>